NateEag/.emacs.d/readme.rst

 My editor is fundamental to my workflow, and keeping these files under version control means that I'm not at the whims of package servers and authors who make breaking updates.

-Imagine discovering a subtle, critical bug in a major mode *after* updating every install you have.
-By keeping my ELPA-installed packages in my git repo, I avoid that risk, make my setup easier to reproduce on a new box, and make it easy to bring back configurations from the distant past.
+Imagine discovering a subtle, critical bug in a major mode *after* updating every install you have, or updating then discovering the author broke compatibility with all those little helper functions you've piled up.

+By keeping my ELPA-installed packages in the repo, I avoid that risk, make my setup easier to reproduce on a new box, and make it easy to bring back configurations from the distant past.